-Given that the DPV VR as tested in MTN-020 (ASPIRE) and IPM 027 (The Ring Study) was found to be safe and effective, participants in MTN-042 will experience the direct benefit of using a product that has been found to be safe and effective in preventing HIV acquisition and will be considered for potential regulatory approval.
+Given that the DPV VR received a positive scientific opinion to reduce the risk of HIV infection in adult women from the EMA under Article 58 and has been included in the WHO recommendations for HIV prevention, participants in MTN-042 will experience the direct benefit of using an HIV-1 prevention product currently being considered for potential regulatory approval.
 Furthermore, Truvada is an FDA licensed product that is used to treat HIV infection as well as reduce the risk of HIV infection.

 Participants and others may benefit in the future from information learned from this study.
-Specifically, information learned in this study may help to understand issues important for broader implementation of the DPV VR and PrEP and/or for the development of other safe and effective interventions to prevent HIV acquisition in pregnant women.
+Specifically, information learned in this study may help to understand issues important for broader implementation of the DPV VR and PrEP and/or for the development of other interventions to prevent HIV acquisition in pregnant women.
 Participants may also appreciate the opportunity to contribute to the field of HIV prevention research.